cwaldbieser/txcas/README.rst

 an object that implements txcas.inteface.ICASUSer.
 This user object is used to provide attributes to a service during a /serviceValidate or /proxyValidate call.
-Realm plugins should provide global instances that implement txcas.interface.ICASRealmiFactory.
+Realm plugins should provide global instances that implement txcas.interface.ICASRealmFactory.
 The factory should generate an object that implements the twisted...IRealm interface, similar to how credential checker plugin architecture works.